top of page

 Edutainment combines education with entertainment, using engaging shows like drama to propose alternative behaviors.
 Listeners identify with the main characters and the challenges they face, they are encouraged to reflect on their own behaviors by listening to the advice the characters receive.

-The first-ever meta-review on using edutainment to prevent domestic violence was featured by:
+Read the first-ever meta-review on using edutainment to prevent domestic violence was featured in:

 voxdev logo.png